TORONTO METROPOLITAN UNIVERSITY

 Email: mshahab@torontomu.ca

-Office Hours: 2-4 PM on Mondays or by appointment
+Office Hours: 1-2 PM on Tuesdays and Wednesdays; also available other times by appointment

 Calendar DescriptionThis course deals with practical techniques for the specification, design and implementation of real-time computer control systems.
 Topics include: overview of computer control strategies; introduction to real-time systems; hardware and software requirements; implementation of digital control algorithms; design of real-time computer control systems; design analysis; considerations for fault detection and fault tolerance.
 The lab work and project require solid background in C programming.